Mercedes V-Class review

 Mercedes V-Class buyers probably aren't expecting their new model to look as good as the latest sports cars, and so it proves.
 Since the V-Class is a van-derived people carrier it inherits the boxy commercial vehicle shape and won’t be taking any awards home for its looks.

 For a car of this type it has some nice features, however, with the new Mercedes family grille and prominent headlights giving it a distinctive look from the front.
 The large rear window does make the rear look quite droopy but the V-Class is available with some large alloy wheels to improve its profile.

 The interior is the really important bit, and Mercedes has done rather well here – the V-Class gets a tablet-style central display, an intuitive touchpad controller and a smart two-piece floating dashboard design.
 It certainly looks the part, but just like the smaller Mercedes A-Class, there are some below-average plastics and rather flimsy build quality further back in the cabin.

 The V-Class is available in two different lengths, with three seat layouts.
-The car comes with four chairs in the back as standard, but you can change that for a bench seat for two or three passengers at no cost.
+The car comes with seven as standard, with eight seats in the extra-long version – although reverting back to the seven-seat arrangement is a no cost option.

 Boot space can be increased using the sliding rear seats, and that means legroom can be improved as well if you're carrying more passengers than luggage.
 However, slide the bench all the way back and the 610-litre quoted luggage capacity drops to a very small space.
 However, with a raised rear bench there is still enough room under the rear seats to stow suitcases and other bags.
 A split tailgate with power close function helps practicality even further, as do the electric sliding doors that open extremely wide giving excellent access to the rear of the cabin.